natebarksdale/natebarksdale.github.io/src/content/blog/2009-07-04-us-states-as-nations-of-equal-population-map-by-james-richards.md

 description: A fascinating map combining US states and countries of equal population, perfect for a July 4 reflection from Culture-Making.com's curators.
 emoji: 🗺️
 tags:
+  - 🌍 Maps
-  - 🇺🇸 US States
+  - 🇺🇸 United States
+  - 🗺️ States
-  - 🌍 Geography
+  - 🌍 Culture
-  - 🏳️ Flags
 haiku: |
   Flags weave through the map,
   Nations marked by population,